Before The War: Life In A West Ukrainian Village

 Solotvyno is just a West Ukrainian village, on the banks of the river Tisza, right at the border with Romania.

-A bridge in the outskirts of the village links the two banks of the Tisza river, thus connecting Ukraine with Romania.
+A bridge in the outskirts of the village links the two banks of the Tisza River, thus connecting Ukraine with Romania.
 This was my entry point to the country.

 Everyday life of a plain West Ukrainian village.
 Solotvyno Selling vegetables in Solotvyno